MerlinMagic2018/Lightning-Cash/README.md

-LightningCash is bpsased on LitecoinCash Core, Litecoin Core and Bitcoin Core's open source codes.
+LightningCash Core is based on LitecoinCash Core, Litecoin Core and Bitcoin Core's open source codes.
 ( Bitcoin ---> Litecoin ---> LitecoinCash ---> LightningCash )
-LightningCash is not directly associated with LitecoinCash's team
+LightningCash is not directly associated with LitecoinCash's team, but was created with the help of Tanner / coldcity

 https://github.com/coldcity